-Determined efforts to promote the Economy of Wellbeing were started in 2019 as part of Finland's Presidency of the Council of the European Union.
+Determined efforts to promote the Economy of Wellbeing started in 2019 as part of Finland's Presidency of the Council of the European Union.
 At that time, the Economy of Wellbeing was chosen as one of the main themes of the Ministry of Social Affairs and Health.
 The conclusions adopted by the Council of the European Union at the end of Finland’s Presidency stressed the importance of education, social security, gender equality, healthcare and safe and healthy working conditions.

 In February 2021, the Ministry of Social Affairs and Health appointed a steering group on the economy of wellbeing.
 Its task is to prepare a national action plan to integrate the economy of wellbeing approach into knowledge-based decision-making.